Dark days ahead with low coal stock and high power demand

 Dark days ahead with low coal stock and high power demand3 min read .
-Updated: 13 Apr 2022, 01:38 AM IST
+13 Apr 2022

 - Many thermal power plants in India have critical levels of stock